Cinnamon Roll Oatmeal

 Why I love this recipe

 - Healthy but satisfying.
-As much as I would love to have no yeast cinnamon rolls every morning, my waistline would beg to differ.
-So I make these oats, and it doesn’t feel like a compromise.
+As much as I’d like to eat cinnamon rolls every morning, these oats satisfy the craving without feeling a compromise.

 Key ingredients

 - Rolled oats.
-I prefer the texture of old fashioned oats over instant oats, though you can use instant oats if you prefer smoother oatmeal.
-Be sure to use certified gluten free oats if necessary.
+I prefer the texture of old-fashioned oats over instant oats, though you can use instant oats if you prefer smoother oatmeal.
+For gluten-free oatmeal, use certified gluten-free oats (I swear by Bob’s Red Mill GF oats).

 - Salt.
 Brings out the flavor of the other ingredients.

 - Milk.
-I used unsweetened almond milk, but any milk works.
+I used unsweetened almond milk, though any milk works here.

 - Protein powder.
-Optional but recommended if you like protein oatmeal.
-I used cinnamon roll protein powder, but vanilla could also work.
+Optional, but recommended if you like protein oatmeal.
+I used cinnamon roll protein powder, but vanilla would work just as well.
+If you use casein or brown rice protein, you may need extra milk since they absorb more liquid.

 - Cream cheese.
-For the ‘frosting’ flavor.
-I used full-fat cream cheese, but you could use a reduced-fat or fat-free version instead.
+Swirled in at the end for that classic cinnamon roll ‘frosting’ flavor.
+I used full-fat cream cheese, but you could use reduced-fat or fat-free cream cheese instead.

 How to make cinnamon roll oatmeal